WWZY: 1981-1996

 In 1981, WRLB was sold to Monmouth Broadcasting and became contemporary hit radio, WWUU (known on-air as "U 107").
-The station was programmed as contemporary hit radio, but without a strong local presence due to automation.
 The station was sold again to Jonathan and Elizabeth Hoffman (under the similar name "Mammoth Broadcasting"), and in 1982 became WMJY (Y-107), featuring live local talent playing the hits.
-Liners for the rechristened station highlighted the station's local presence by touting "The New Live Y-107".
-Radio personality Sean "Hollywood" Hamilton spent a short time doing afternoon drive at Y-107 in early 1982 before moving on to Z-100 in New York City.

 At first, Y-107 maintained U 107's CHR format.
-Within a few years, Y-107 was an album rock station, using the slogan "Rock Hits Home".
-It aired specialty programming on Sundays spotlighting new-age music, blues, psychedelic music, and The Beatles.
-The music gradually shifted to classic rock.
+Within a few years, Y-107 was an album rock station, using the slogan "Rock Hits Home", the format gradually shifted to classic rock.

 In late 1988, Mammoth sold WMJY to K&K Broadcasting.
-At the time of its purchase, K&K operated two radio stations in Erie, Pennsylvania.
-Word had gotten out that a format change was in the works.
-On January 19, 1989, mention had been made on the air of a rally to be held the following afternoon at the station's studios in downtown Long Branch to save Y-107's rock format.
-In the early morning hours of January 20, 1989, K&K sent a security guard to remove overnight announcer T.J.
-Brustowicz from the premises and padlock the doors.
-The entire staff was fired (many reading of their job loss in the paper that morning), though some announcers and support personnel were eventually hired back.
-K&K then temporarily instituted a satellite-driven hard rock format called "Z-Rock."

-In May 1989, WMJY changed to a local, soft adult contemporary format called "SeaView 107 FM."
-The new format featured soft-rock artists as well as some pop hits from the 1960s and 1970s.
+In May 1989, WMJY changed to a local, soft adult contemporary format called "SeaView 107 FM".
 The call letters changed to WZVU in June 1989 to reflect the SeaView name.
-The station began to add more 1960s and 70s titles to the playlist, featuring "all-oldies weekends."

-Unfortunately, WZVU's corporate parent, K&K Broadcasting began to encounter financial problems.
+WZVU's corporate parent, K&K Broadcasting began to encounter financial problems.
 In 1992, all of the local DJs were terminated, and the station switched to a satellite-delivered oldies format.
-Curiously, this was the same satellite format that was aired on WJLK 1310 AM in Asbury Park.
-By this time, the Asbury Park Press had sold WJLK-AM-FM to D&F Broadcasting.
-In early 1994, the station became "Oldies 107.1."
+In early 1994, the station became "Oldies 107.1".